 The New Brighton Area School District participates with 14 other School Districts located in the County of Beaver in the Beaver Valley Intermediate Unit (BVIU).
 The BVIU was established in 1970 by Act 102 of the Commonwealth of Pennsylvania to function as a regional educational service agency for 15 school districts, as well as nonpublic schools and other institutions, located within the aforementioned counties.
 The BVIU provides services relative to curriculum development, continuing education, educational planning, instructional materials, pupil personnel, state and federal agency liaison and managerial oversight.
 The Beaver Valley Intermediate Unit is governed by a fifteen (15) member board appointed by the 15 participating school districts on a rotating basis.
-The School District contributed \$7,522 for operating contributions, transportation recovery, and the institutionalized children's program to the BVIU through state subsidy withholdings for the year-ended June 30, 2021.
+The School District contributed \$6,817 for operating contributions to the BVIU through state subsidy withholdings for the year-ended June 30, 2022.
 Beaver Valley Intermediate Unit issues separate financial statements annually which can be obtained by contacting the BVIU directly.

-NOTE 13 - RISK MANAGEMENT
+NOTE 13 - RISK AND UNCERTAINTIES